Bulk Google Index Checker

 • Q

-We are in the process of crawling the public Google search list to identify the presence or absence of your URL in search results.
+We crawl the public Google search list to identify the presence or absence of your URL in search results.

 • Q

-It will insert your web address and check whether it is in the Google search database.
+It checks whether your web address is in the Google search database.

 • Q

-Unlike crawling utilities, it does not crawl, but verifies the status on the index of Google crawl index.
+Unlike crawling utilities, it verifies the status on Google’s crawl index directly.

 • Q

-It has the potential to provide you with the confidence that Google has visited and crawled your URL to provide you with search results.
+It confirms that Google has visited and crawled your URL to provide search results.

-Instant Index VerificationGSC requires URL Inspection and can be slowerGoogle Index Checker provides immediate results for any URL
+Instant Index VerificationRequires URL Inspection and can be slowerProvides immediate results for any URL

-Bulk URL ChecksGSC only allows one URL at a time for inspectionGoogle Index Checker is able to work with a number of URLs at a time.
+Bulk URL ChecksOnly allows one URL at a time for inspectionAble to work with multiple URLs at a time

-Quick Pre-Audit AssessmentGSC requires deeper analysis to get the same insightsThe existence of non-indexed pages affects entire SEO audits.
+Quick Pre-Audit AssessmentRequires deeper analysis to get the same insightsNon-indexed pages affect entire SEO audits

-User-Friendly & No Login NeededGSC requires login and navigating menus.Works instantly without account setup
+User-Friendly & No Login NeededRequires login and navigating menusWorks instantly without account setup

-Rapid TroubleshootingGSC focuses on coverage reports but not real-time verificationFlags non-indexed pages and basic issues instantly
+Rapid TroubleshootingFocuses on coverage reports, not real-time verificationFlags non-indexed pages and basic issues instantly

-Fast Workflow for AgenciesGSC workflow is slower for bulk checksMultiple URLs can be checked at once for clients
+Fast Workflow for AgenciesSlower workflow for bulk checksMultiple URLs can be checked at once for clients

-Monitoring New ContentGSC can take hours to reflect the indexing statusInstantly see if newly published pages are indexed
+Monitoring New ContentCan take hours to reflect the indexing statusInstantly see if newly published pages are indexed

 Accidental Noindex Tags

-Google may exclude a page, so that it is not included in a search query; it is not excluded by the ability to crawl it, indicated by a noindex meta tag.
+Google may exclude a page indicated by a noindex meta tag, so that it is not included in a search query.

 Duplicate or Thin Content

-Google has the choice not to index content that they consider is low or in many ways comparable to other pages.
+Google has the choice not to index content that they consider is low quality or similar to other pages.

 Poor Internal Linking

-Google will not necessarily send you to your page efficiently unless it is referenced by other pages.
+Google will not find your page efficiently unless it is referenced by other pages on the site.

 Crawled but Not Indexed

-On other occasions, Google crawls a page, though it is not going to index it overnight, once more, it is often pegged on prioritisation or authority decisions.
+Sometimes Google crawls a page but does not index it, often based on prioritisation or authority decisions.

 Technical SEO Indexing Tips

-• Check and Fix Noindex Tags: Locate your HTML and delete everything that contains meta name to robots content, it must not be noindex.
+• Check and Fix Noindex Tags: Locate your HTML and delete any meta name=”robots” content=”noindex”.

 • Review robots.txt: Only deliberately blocked routes should be prohibited.

-• Submit a Sitemap: A sitemap will help Google to index all the pages which you would desire to make visible on the search engine page.
+• Submit a Sitemap: A sitemap will help Google index all the pages you want visible.

-• Request Indexing in GSC: Only solve the issues, and in the URL Inspection tool, choose request indexing.
+• Request Indexing in GSC: Solve the issues, then use URL Inspection tool to request indexing.

-• Fix Server or Crawl Errors: Make sure that your server has gotten back the pages you desire successfully.
+• Fix Server or Crawl Errors: Make sure your server returns pages successfully.

-• Improve Site Structure: Place internal links on the highly authoritative pages.
+• Improve Site Structure: Place internal links on highly authoritative pages.

 Our Guide to Indexing